gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * What time of the day do you need the servers?
 * What is the budget and expenses related to the servers?

+## High Level Design (HLD)

+High Level Design (HLD) often is very open-ended and broad.
+It's a 30,000 foot view of the system that covers what the various components of the systems and how they interact with each other.
+The objective here is to come up with various sub-systems and modules and identify how they will interact with each other.
+Eg: Design Food Delivery App, Design Uber, Design Twitter.

+1. Component diagrams
+2. Sequence diagrams
+3. Use-cases
+4. API Interaction

+## Low Level Design (LLD)

+Low Level Design (LLD) involves picking a specific module/sub-system from the HLD and doing a deep dive into its implementations.
+The problem statement is more detailed and outcome is clear.
+Eg: Design the order acceptance system for food delivery app that can cater to 7-10K requests per hour.

+1. Entity Relationship diagrams
+2. Decision tree/Flow chart
+3. Class diagrams
+4. Swim-lane diagrams

 ## Fundamentals

 ### 1. Short-Polling vs Long-Polling vs SSE (Server Sent Events) vs Websocket